- Do Kaiser Permanente employees get a preference for admission into the program?

 - I am an RN without a BSN or MSN, can I apply?

-- No. To be considered for admission, you must have earned a BSN or MSN prior to the start of the program.
+- No. To be considered for admission, you must have earned a BSN or MSN prior to application.

 - How many clinical facilities will I rotate through during the program?